filamentphp/filament/packages/tables/docs/08-grouping.md

 ## Enabling the groups dropdown on desktop

 By default, the groups dropdown will only be shown on mobile devices.
-On desktop devices, the group select input is in the header of the time.
+On desktop devices, the group select field is in the header of the time.
 You can enable the dropdown on desktop devices too by using the `groupsInDropdownOnDesktop()` method:

 ```php
 use Filament\Tables\Table;